RareSkills/blog/solidity-metadata/solidity-metadata.md

 # Understanding smart contract metadata

-When solidity generates the bytecode for the smart contract to be deployed, it appends metadata about the compilation at the end of the bytecode.
+When Solidity generates the bytecode for the smart contract to be deployed, it appends metadata about the compilation at the end of the bytecode.
 We will examine the data contained in this bytecode.

 ## A simple smart contract

-Let's look at the compiler output of the simplest possible solidity smart contract
+Let's look at the compiler output of the simplest possible Solidity smart contract

 ```solidity
 //SPDX-License-Identifier: MIT